Were you wondering: is Argentina safe or not?

 Traveling Around Argentina by Bus

-From La Quiaca on the Bolivian border to Rio Gallegos near the southern tip of the mainland; is almost 4,000km of incredible landscapes.
+From La Quiaca on the Bolivian border to Rio Gallegos on the southern tip of the mainland; is almost 4,000km of incredible landscapes.

 This makes flying by far the quickest and most convenient way of traveling to both the north and south ends of the country.

-Prices are quite high, but if you plan accordingly, you can find a good deal.
+Prices are quite high, but if you plan accordingly, you’ll find good deals.

 However, I would highly recommend using bus services so you can witness the amazing landscape.